MySQL semi-sync cluster logs

 - Open the cluster page → Settings tab.

-- In the Logging block, in the Logging Service field, click Connect.
+- In the Logging block, in the Log service field, click Connect.

 - Select a log group or create a new group.

-- If you have selected a new group, enter its name.
+- If you selected a new group, enter its name.

 - Click Save.

-Use the Get Logs instructions in the Logs section.
+Use the Get logs guide in the Logs section.

-Event streams will be created mysql.log-<instance_id> and slow.log-<instance_id>, where <instance_id> is the node ID of the MySQL semi-sync cluster..
+Event streams mysql.log-<instance_id> and slow.log-<instance_id> will be created, where <instance_id> is the identifier of the MySQL semi-sync cluster node.

-Logged events are defined by log_error_verbosity = 2, so ERROR and WARNING level events are logged .
-See the description of log fields for MySQL semi-sync cluster.
+Logged events are defined by the log_error_verbosity = 2 parameter, so events of ERROR and WARNING levels are logged.
+See the description of log fields for a MySQL semi-sync cluster.

 Disable logging

-- In the Dashboard, on the top menu, click Products and select Cloud Databases.
+- In the Dashboard, on the top menu, click Products and select Managed Databases.

 - Open the Active tab.